jonadmark/intsight-bmv2/README.md

 Note: For best performance, it is strongly recommended to setup the P4 environment on a baremetal machine (as opposed to a virtual machine).

+# IntSight Setup

+It is recommended to clone this repository inside an empty directory.
+The workload files are generated on a separated subdirectory inside the main directory where this repository is cloned into.

 # IntSight Experiments

 Experiments are defined and configured inside the `experiments` directory.
 A `network.json` file defines the network topology, workload definition file, flow SLOs, and other minor parameters.
 A `workload.json` file defines the workload to be executed during the experiment.
 A `genpcaps.py` script defines a recipe for generating the pcaps used by tcpreplay to generate the workload as defined in `workload.json`.
+Run every experiment `genpcaps.py` script to generate its base workload files.

 # Running an Experiment